Lost your License key?

-The final phase is to use the mockup to help you figure out the details that the developers need to know to build it.
+The final phase is to use the wireframe to help you figure out the details that the developers need to know to build it.
 A trick I learned to do this is to imagine yourself using it.
-Mockups is awesome because it clarifies the picture in your head of what you're building and allows you to picture its use.
+Balsamiq is awesome because it clarifies the picture in your head of what you're building and allows you to picture its use.
 I've found this process to be extremely helpful in providing the details that the developers want while building it.

-Creating a mockup is kind of like cooking something.
+Creating a wireframe is kind of like cooking something.
 Think about cooking your favorite dish.
 Now, think about writing a recipe for how to cook what you've made.
 It's a different process entirely.
 It's shifted from creating to communicating.
 It's all about putting yourself in their shoes and not making too many assumptions about their level of understanding or knowledge.

-The lesson here is that the process of creating the mockup is actually more for you than for the developer.
+The lesson here is that the process of creating the wireframe is actually more for you than for the developer.
 It helps you figure out what you want to build, which, in turn, makes it easier to communicate how to build it (even if you're completely non-technical).